Table of Contents

 Sigiriya, a popular UNESCO world heritage site in Sri Lanka is known to the world as one of the greatest inventions of ancient engineers and artisans of Sri Lanka.
-Sigiriya holds reputation being one of the oldest landscaped gardens in the world and Sigiriya frescoes paintings is another reason for its popularity among the travellers.
-The mystery of World-renowned Sigiriya frescoes paintings (5th Century AD) is not solved until today and it is not clear who painted the beautiful maidens, despite the many archaeological research at the site.
+Sigiriya holds a reputation for being one of the oldest landscaped gardens in the world and Sigiriya’s frescoes paintings are another reason for its popularity among travellers.
+The mystery of World-renowned Sigiriya frescoes paintings (5th Century AD) is not solved until today and it is not clear who painted the beautiful maidens, despite the much archaeological research at the site.

-Sigiriya is one of the most popular world heritage sites on the island and included in most Sri Lanka road trips due to its historical and artistic value.
+Sigiriya is one of the most popular world heritage sites on the island and is included in most Sri Lanka road trips due to its historical and artistic value.
 Sigiriya lies within the cultural triangle of Sri Lanka and it is only 15 km from Dambulla golden cave temple.